v1bh475u/MVC/README.md

     make migration_fix
     ```
 - The `startup.sh` will make up the database upto version `5`.
+- It will also allow you to set default admin credentials.
+- For running the server on localhost, make sure that in `/pkg/controller/login-register.go` the `Domain` in `SetCookie` function is set to empty string or else the cookies will not be set.
+And for virtual host, set the `Domain` to the domain name (Default: `mvc.libmansys.com`).
 - Use `make host` to host the server.

 ## Unit Test